4Catalyzer/flask-resty/docs/guide.rst

 Views
 -----

-In simple APIs, most view classes will extend `flask_resty.GenericModelView` which provides standard CRUD behavior.
+Most view classes will extend `flask_resty.GenericModelView` which provides standard CRUD behavior.

 Typically, you will expose a model with a list endpoint (``/api/authors/``), and a detail